 Being one of the top camera manufacturers for decades, comparing Sony cameras is a treat and an uphill task at the same time.
 And when you have options like the Sony a5100 vs. a6000, you can always expect a fierce but exciting battle.
-As our review will soon reveal, Sony remains unrivaled when it comes to mirrorless cameras and camera sensors.
+Our review will soon reveal that Sony remains unrivaled regarding mirrorless cameras and camera sensors.

 If you’re familiar with cameras, one glance will reveal that the Sony a5100 and Sony a6000 cater to different groups of people.
 The Sony a5100 is designed for beginners and hobbyists, and you can see it in its compact size, front-facing screen, and autofocus features.

 And while the Sony a6000 is also a newbie camera, it recognizes the hierarchy among beginners.
 As a result of this categorization, the Sony a6000 ranks higher than the Sony a5100.
-In addition, the a6000 includes a few features that are appealing to photographers looking to upgrade from cameras like the a5100.
+In addition, the a6000 includes a few appealing features for photographers looking to upgrade from cameras like the a5100.